THE-HOLY-HIGH-IMPERIAL-HOUSE-OF-DWD-ETH/demo-repository/README.md

 # SOVEREIGN QR — VERIFICATION BUNDLE

-The canonical verification bundle for the SOVERAIN / SOVEREIGN QR Certificate, sealed, checksum‑anchored, and installed under the Holy High Imperial House of DWD.
+The canonical verification bundle for the SOVERAIN / SOVEREIGN QR Certificate, sealed, checksum‑anchored, and installed under the Holy High Imperial House of DWD.⚜️ XP

 ---